bfruin/arduino-leonardo-graph/README.md

 arduino-leonardo-graph
 ======================

-This application visualizes a temporal representation of Analog In/Out and Digital In/Out of an Arduino Leonardo by reading from the serial port specified by PORT_NUM using [Dynamic Data Display 2.0](http://dynamicdatadisplay.codeplex.com/) for wpf.
+This application visualizes the Analog In/Out and Digital In/Out of an Arduino Leonardo by reading from the serial port specified by PORT_NUM using [Dynamic Data Display 2.0](http://dynamicdatadisplay.codeplex.com/) for wpf.